This article has links to products and services we love, which we may make commission from.

 Tickets are very cheap at 25 AED from Al Ghubaiba bus station, but when you arrive at Abu Dhabi central station, you’ll need a taxi to get around.

 Alternatively, you can prearrange a trip with a popular tour company that arranges all transportation from Dubai and back.

 Tours are also great at managing time because there’s a fair bit to see in Abu Dhabi.

 The most iconic tourist attraction is the Sheikh Zayed Grand Mosque.
 It’s one of the largest mosques in the world and has an open-door policy for all non-Muslims.

-You will be utterly captivated by the impressive architectural styles which represent different Muslim civilizations.
+You will be utterly captivated by the impressive architectural styles representing different Muslim civilizations.

 Women are required to wear an Abaya at the mosque.
 There’s no reason to bring your own because they let you borrow one in different sizes for free.

 Everyone must also take their shoes off and walk barefoot.
 Don’t forget to bring a pair of sunglasses because the bright white building is blinding on a very sunny day.

 After the Mosque, you can check out Yas Island and Ferrari World.